 ).embeddings

-We can check the dimensionality of the returned vectors, for this we will convert it from a list of lists to a Numpy array.
-We will need to save the embedding dimensionality from this to be used when initializing our Pinecone index later.
+Check the dimensionality of the returned vectors.
+You will need to save the embedding dimensionality from this to be used when initializing your Pinecone index later

 import numpy as np